 By Tony Dear

-At Trinity Forest Golf Club, just nine miles southeast of downtown Dallas and venue for this year’s AT&T Byron Nelson Classic, PGA Tour players got a dose of Golden Age-style course architecture.
+At Trinity Forest Golf Club, just nine miles southeast of downtown Dallas and venue for the AT&T Byron Nelson Classic, PGA Tour players got a dose of Golden Age-style course architecture.
 Used to more predictable, formulaic designs where stock shots and a fixed method get the job done, competitors were asked to think about lines, trajectories, and landing spots far more than is usually the case.

 Part of that, certainly, was because the Bill Coore and Ben Crenshaw-designed course was making its PGA Tour debut.
 More than that though, this was the type of design with which today’s touring pro is largely unfamiliar (perfect conditions and the lack of wind resulted in some very low scoring).

 Unlike the stereotypical Tour venue with its soft, lush, flattish surfaces, Trinity Forest demanded players consider what might happen to their ball after it had landed.
 In short, sound strategy and tactics were required as well as good execution.

 This, of course, is what distinguishes a Coore & Crenshaw design.
 Design partners since 1986, the duo has created more than two dozen stylish classics that conform largely to the terrain on which they sit and which require golf intellect to conquer.

 Much of what Coore, Crenshaw, and their crack team of associates have built is private, including the incredible Sand Hills (1995) which many regard as the most significant design of the last quarter century, inspiring a move toward more natural, playable, cerebral golf.
 There are, however, a number of courses where the public can experience the delights of a Coore & Crenshaw original.
 Here are five of our favorites: